manouslinard/django-marketplace/README.md

 ---
 ## Environment Variables:
-All the environmnent variables used in this project are inside the file: .env.dev (located in the same directory as docker-compose.yml).
+All the environmnent variables used in this project are inside the file: .env (located in the app directory - the same as data.json).
 The fields required in this file are:
 ```
 DEBUG=1
 SECRET_KEY=<your_secret_key>
 DJANGO_ALLOWED_HOSTS=localhost 127.0.0.1 [::1]
 SQL_ENGINE=django.db.backends.postgresql
 DATABASE=postgres
-SQL_HOST=db
 SQL_PORT=5432
 POSTGRES_USER=<name_of_psql_user>
 POSTGRES_PASSWORD=<password_of_psql_user>